Best internet providers for expats in the Netherlands 2026

 - Check availability at your exact address (postcode + house number)

-- If fiber available: Choose KPN (best speed/reliability) or Youfone (budget)
+- If fibre available: Choose KPN (best speed/reliability) or Youfone (budget)

 - If only cable: Choose Ziggo (best cable provider)